AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-41-Smishing.md

 ## What It Is
 Smishing (SMS Phishing) is a phishing attack delivered through text messages instead of email.
 Attackers send fraudulent SMS messages impersonating banks, delivery companies, government agencies, or popular services to trick victims into clicking malicious links or calling fake numbers.
 The name combines "SMS" and "phishing."
 Smishing has grown significantly as smartphone usage increased — people tend to trust text messages more than emails and are less likely to scrutinize them carefully, making smishing increasingly effective compared to email phishing.

+## How It Works
+Smishing exploits the inherent trust people place in SMS messages and the limited context available on a mobile screen — you often can't hover over links to preview URLs, and sender information is easier to spoof or mask.